 You just have to put the data set as the first argument and the quartile number as the second.
 It’s a fairly simple function so long as you remember which number from 0 to 4 represents each quartile marker.

 The Complete Breakdown of How to Find Quartiles in Google Sheets

 In the above quartile Google Sheets example, to get the results in the boxes you would have to follow these steps:

 - Click the cell you want the result to show in.
 B2 in the example.

 - Type =qu then click on the quartile function

 - Click and drag over the desired dataset or manually type in the array.

-- Type , on your keyboard
+- Type a comma , on your keyboard

 - Enter the desired quartile number from 0 to 4 and press the end bracket key on your keyboard